Smallfoot: Plot

-A village of Yetis live in isolation on the top of a mountain in the Himalayas, above the clouds and hidden away from sight.
-Migo is a yeti who abides by the law of the ancient stones held by the Stonekeeper, the yetis' leader.
-Migo's father, Dorgle, projects himself through the air each morning to hit a gong with his head, as the yetis believe this wakes up the sun.
-While learning how to ring the gong, Migo is distracted by the Stonekeeper's daughter, Meechee, whom he has a crush on, and misses the gong, landing outside the village.
+A village of Yetis live in isolation on a mountain above the clouds in the Himalayas.
+A young yeti named Migo abides by the law of the ancient stones held by Stonekeeper, the yetis' leader.
+The yetis believe ringing a gong with their heads wakes up the sun.
+While learning how to ring the gong, Migo gets distracted by his crush, Stonekeeper's daughter Meechee.
+He misses the gong, landing outside the village.
 There, Migo witnesses a plane crash and finds a "smallfoot" (human), whom the yetis believe is mythical.
-Migo runs back to inform the villagers, but he lacks proof, and Stonekeeper claims he is lying and banishes him from the village.
-Migo is suddenly visited by rejected yetis Gwangi, Kolka, and Fleem, who do not believe in the stones, and bring him to the Smallfoot Evidentiary Society (S.E.S.), which is led by Meechee.
-She convinces Migo to travel below the clouds despite the stones telling them that there is nothing underneath.
-After some hesitation, Migo agrees to go, but his rope snaps and Migo falls, where he discovers land.

-Percy Patterson is a British human filmmaker of wildlife documentaries who has lost most of his viewership.
+Migo runs back to inform the villagers, but Stonekeeper claims he is lying and banishes him from the village.
+Migo is visited by rejected yetis Gwangi, Kolka, and Fleem, who do not believe in the stones.
+They bring him to the Smallfoot Evidentiary Society (S.E.S.) led by Meechee.
+She convinces Migo to travel below the clouds.
+After some hesitation, Migo agrees, but his rope snaps and Migo falls, discovering land.
+Meanwhile, British human and wildlife documentary filmmaker Percy Patterson has lost most of his viewership.
 He meets the pilot who saw Migo, and in an attempt to regain his fame, tries unsuccessfully to convince his assistant, Brenda, to dress up as a yeti for filming.
-Migo arrives and unknowingly scares Percy when trying to communicate with him due to yeti's and human's inability to understand each other.
-When Migo inadvertently terrifies Percy by his attempted communication, Percy attempts to tranquilize Migo.
-However the errant dart ends up hitting Percy, rendering him temporarily unconscious.
-Migo then decides to abduct the unconscious Percy by stuffing him into a sleeping bag that he straps to his chest for the return trip home.
+Migo arrives and tries to communicate with Percy, but inadvertently terrifies him.
+After an attempt to tranquilize Migo, the errant dart hits Percy instead.
+Migo decides to abduct the unconscious Percy, stuffing him into a sleeping bag.

-During the long trek back up the mountain, Migo and Percy encounter a severe blizzard which blows them into a nearby cave.
+During the trek back up the mountain, Migo and Percy encounter a severe blizzard and are blown into a nearby cave.
 Migo discovers that Percy has frozen completely solid.
-He quickly lights a fire and ties Percy up over a fire to thaw him out and save his life.
-As Percy regains consciousness, he believes that Migo is trying to cook him alive.
-Percy breaks free from the rope and proceeds to film and upload a cell phone video of Migo while narrating that the yeti is threatening to eat him, before attempting to escape.
-While chasing after Percy, Migo's toe becomes ensnared in a bear trap and Percy takes pity on Migo by removing the trap and bandaging his wound.
-Realizing that the yeti is trying to communicate with him, Percy agrees to go with Migo and they head back up the mountain overnight, where they reunite with the S.E.S. the next morning.
+He lights a fire and ties Percy up over it to thaw him out.
+As Percy regains consciousness, he believes Migo is trying to cook him alive.
+Percy breaks free from the rope and films and uploads a video of Migo before attempting to escape.
+Migo saves Percy from a bear in the cave.
+Migo's toe becomes ensnared in a bear trap.
+Percy takes pity on Migo, removing the trap and bandaging his wound.
+Realizing that Migo is trying to communicate with him, Percy agrees to go with him, and they head back up the mountain overnight, where they reunite with the S.E.S.